ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 ### Executing code in RStudio

 After you write your script it can be sent to the Console to run the code in R.  Any variables you create in your script will not be available in your working environment until this is done.

 There are two ways to sent code the console.
 First, you can hit the `Run` button at the top right of the scripting window.
-Second, and preferred, you can use `ctrl+enter`.
+Second, and preferred, you can use `ctrl+enter` (`cmd+enter` on a Mac).
 Both approaches will send the selected line to the console, then move to the next line.
 You can also highlight and send an entire block of code.

 ![](../../../img/rstudio_run.jpg)

 ### What is the environment?

 There are two outcomes when you run code.
 First, the code will simply print output directly in the console.
-Second, there is no output because you have stored it as a variable (we'll talk about variable assignment later).
+Second, there is no output because you have stored it as a variable (e.g., `x <- 1` assigns the value `1` to variable `x`).
 Output that is stored is actually saved in the `environment`.
 The environment is the collection of named objects that are stored in memory for your current R session.
 Anything stored in memory will be accessible by its name without running the original script that was used to create it.

 ## Exercise